mhoogveld/check_cisco_ip_sla/README.md

   * Initial release
 * v1.0.1 (2017-02-22)
   * Fixed bug which appeared when OID's were returned in text form when the RTT-MIB was installed on the system.
 * v1.0.2 (2017-03-12)
   * Added round trip time perf data.
   * Added warning when checking unsupported IP SLA types.
   * IMPORTANT backward incompatible change: Repurposed the '--version' parameter from setting the snmp-version to displaying the scripts version.
 To specify the snmp version, use '-v' or '--snmp-version'
 * v1.1.0 (2017-06-28)
   * Added support for rtt-type jitter with MOS and ICPIF thresholds and extensive perf data
   * Removed sla tag suffix in perf data when checking only one entry
 * v1.1.1 (2017-11-20)
   * Fixed bug regarding dict sorting when using python3 icw parameter "--entries all"
 * v1.2.0 (not yet released)
+  * Restructured program to ease work on later additions and modifications
   * Added support for rtt-type http
+  * Changed the meaning of the warning and critical parameters to specify rtt times in ms instead of number-of-rtt's failed.
+This makes much more sense as a general use case.
+    Setting the warning and critical threshold for number-of-rtt's failed is still available as --warning-failed-count and it's critical variant.

 ## Installation